pDuaik/cuddly-fishstick/README.md

 It is designed to be used as a foundation for proof-of-concepts and early-stage products where security and architecture decisions matter, even before scale.

+# Setup
+add A record 192.0.2.1 to your domain as a placeholder, or Cognito will throw an error.

 # Prerequisites: DNS & Certificates (Read This First)

 This project **requires a custom domain**.